Francesco-Greca/SpotifApi/README.md

 - **User Profile**: `/me`
 - **User Playlists**: `/me/playlists`

 You can find more detailed examples and usage in the [documentation](./Documentazione_SpotifApi.pdf).
+(Only italian version at the moment)

 ## Contributing